 A Quiet Evening of Dance © Bill Cooper i

 A programme by William Forsythe, A Quiet Evening of Dance features a range of works from the sparse and analytic to baroque inspired counterpoint.
 This configuration of new and existing work creates an evening of dance designed to be listened to as much as watched.
 Featuring themes of space and time, Forsythe and his collaborators explore new shapes and modes of movement, featuring emerging artist Rauf “RubberLegz” Yasit and his take on contemporary and break dance.

 Forsythe is keen to continue developing and reinventing the vocabulary of dance, and of performance and how the audience react to the space, the sounds and the environment the work takes place in.
 As Forsythe has said about his work, “I like to make uncertain what takes place on stage and to extend what I call the poetry of disappearance”.

 Throughout his career, Forsythe has experimented with a freer approach to choreography in which the dancers are allowed to make choices about order and timing comparable to those made by musicians playing a cadenza.
 Forsythe continues to search for new shapes and modes of movement.
 He is looking back in order to re-invent himself.

-- A Quiet Evening of Dance is coming to Paris in November, 2019.
+- A Quiet Evening of Dance is coming to Rome in October 2019 and to Paris in November, 2019.